 What you can do in the meantime

-If pressure on the wart causes pain, you may want to wear well-cushioned shoes, such as athletic shoes, that evenly support the sole and relieve some pressure on the wart.
-Avoid wearing dress shoes or other less comfortable shoes if possible.
+If pressure on the wart causes pain, try wearing well-cushioned shoes, such as athletic shoes that evenly support the sole and relieve some of the pressure.
+Avoid wearing uncomfortable shoes.